bhisaac/5eFP/5eFP-SRD.md

 ## Resisting Spells and Game Features

 Resisting a spell, a trap, a poison, a disease, or a similar threat requires a successful ability check.
-You don’t normally decide to make these ability checks; you are forced to make one because your character or monster is at risk of harm.
+You don’t normally decide to make these ability checks; you are forced to make one because your character or a creature is at risk of harm.

 The DC for a game feature is determined by the effect that causes it.
 For example, the ability check DC for a spell is determined by the caster’s spell DC.